Artographer: a Curatorial Interface for Art Space Exploration: Findings

 Questioning the ``reasoning'' behind the map's structure was common across participants' thinking-aloud.
-In their introduction to the system, participants were made aware of the computational systems used to determine the placement of each artwork and region.
-Still, they expressed \textit{agreeing} or \textit{disagreeing} with the map's ``choices'' to place some artworks closer to others: \begin{quote} ``I do agree with this characterization that this cat is more in the style of this cluster than this style.
+They expressed \textit{agreeing} or \textit{disagreeing} with the system's placement ``choices'': \begin{quote} ``I do agree with this characterization that this cat is more in the style of this cluster than this style.
 However, does this cat relate to Kandinsky at all?
-I'm going to say no.'' (P19) \end{quote} Navigating the map requires continually sensemaking its underlying structure; participants become attuned to moments of tension --- when the map's construction does \textit{not} align with their expectations.
-These tensions were particularly noted by art history experts, who bring rich, preconstructed frameworks into the task of navigating a collection of historical artworks.
-P14 described 'a need to reorient oneself,' as the map’s structure defied their expectations: \begin{quote} ``The way the map is inherently spatialized...
-It brings together works by visual similarities that would otherwise not be considered ``alike'' in typical art historical methodologies.''
-(P14) \end{quote} P14 took issue with the map's structure -- then, upon reflection, began to challenge their expectations as \textit{constructed} by traditional art history contexts: \begin{quote} ``This is just what I was taught...
+I'm going to say no.'' (P19) \end{quote} Navigating the map entails iteratively sensemaking its underlying structure; participants become attuned to moments of disorientation~\cite{biggs_thrown_2024}---when the map's construction did \textit{not} align with their expectations.
+These tensions were particularly noted by art history experts like P14, who each brought rich, preconstructed frameworks into the task of navigating a collection of historical artworks: \begin{quote} ``The way the map is inherently spatialized...
+It brings together works by visual similarities that would otherwise not be considered `alike' in typical art historical methodologies.''
+(P14) \end{quote} P14 took issue with the map's structure---then, upon reflection, began to challenge their expectations as \textit{constructed} by traditional art history contexts: \begin{quote} ``This is just what I was taught...
 Art history people...would get really mad if you tried to talk about things just based on visual or thematic similarity, like, ``oh, this is ahistorical, that you're trying to make a comparison between these two things if they happened at different times in different places in the world... but because we're so focused on Western art history, there \textit{are} actually other connections between these different places, which may not geographically be next to each other...this can create new ways of engaging in art history, and that's super cool.''
 (P14) \end{quote}

-\subsubsection{Tensions at the juxtaposition of historical and AI-generated imagery.}
+\subsubsection{Participants noted novel tensions at the juxtaposition of historical and AI-generated imagery.}